josephfosco/splice/doc/loops.clj.md

  :loops - array of 1 or more maps of loops to play
  [
-  {:name - loop name (documentation)
+  {:name - loop name
-   :loop-type Required currently can only be set to :loop.
+   :loop-type Required options for type :loop.
 Plays :melody-info in a loop :instrument-name an instrument name from src/splice/instr/instrument.clj - all-instruments :melody-info - an array of melody elemants to play [